 The program consists of two parts: A general introduction to Germany and its system of higher education and a program portion in which participants split up in small subgroups enabling them to focus on their individual professional interests as they relate to the seminar.
 The 2014 program is scheduled for October 4 through October 18, 2014.

 NUMBER OF GRANTS

 20 grants are available.

 Grants covering program costs, travel, accommodation, and a partial per diem.

 APPLICATION PROCEDURE & DEADLINES

-The application deadline for the U.S. Administrators Seminar 2013 has expired.
-The application information and documents for the 2014 seminar will be available on the website of the CIES in due time.
+The application information and documents for the 2014 seminar are available on the website of the CIES.

 Council for International Exchange of Scholars (CIES)